 Animal Elections – Version 2

-The game selected by students to expand upon was Animal Election created by El, Eli, Gav, Lesley at a student and staff half day workshop held in 2016.
+The chosen game for expansion was Animal Election created by El, Eli, Gav, Lesley at a student and staff half day workshop held in 2016.

 Version 2 development team: Chamberlain, Lukas, Serene.

 Number of players: 3+ (suggested maximum of five)